little-pinecone/spring-boot-angular-scaffolding/README.md

 ### Verifying results

 Visit the [Projects](http://localhost:9000/projects) page and choose the right project.
-Depending on which modules were analysed you can see one, two, or three projects.
+Depending on which modules were analysed you should see one, two, or three projects.

 ## Forking this repository